Trouble brews as brownie swordsmith Airen heads to the faerie market

 ‘I hope so too.
 But Killmouli, our village needs me to sell my wares to pay the tithe.
 I’m sure that the sídhe will be glad to buy new weapons if there’s a fight.’

-‘If you must then go to the castle and try.
+‘If you must, then go to the palace and try.
 There are plenty of folks there waiting to see if the market will go ahead.
-I’m going to wait by the portal to warn others from our village who’ll be heading to the market.’
+I’m going to tarry by the portal to warn others from our village who’ll be heading to the market.’

-Airen turned and saw that bodies were being carried to the burial ground outside the palace, each bearing the marks of battle.
-His blood ran chill.
+Airen turned, catching figures threading towards the palace from the corner of his eye.
+A bitter taste filled his throat.
+Bodies were being carried to the burial ground outside the palace, each bearing the marks of battle.
 They were not of Midhir’s company but strangers to this land.
 Brownies.
-Airen barely needed to glance at the warpaint; interlocking spirals of cobalt blue painted with woad, to know that they had come from Velmoran.
+Airen barely needed to glance at the warpaint - interlocking spirals of cobalt blue painted with woad - to know that they had come from Velmoran.

 There was a scuffle of stones on the track behind him.
-Fearful of meeting an unfriendly face, it was with joy that he beheld a warrior noble and strong.
+Fearful of meeting an unfriendly face, his heart leapt joyfully as he beheld a warrior noble and strong.
 A mass of shaggy golden locks tumbled from beneath his richly ornamented helmet.
-‘Leon.’

 ‘Airen, I can’t believe it’s you.’
 Leon gave Airen a friendly thump on the shoulder.
 ‘These are dark days.
 I’m glad that you’ve kept safely away from it, Freya too.’

 Leon’s jaw shook, and he looked away.
 ‘My sweet sister,’ he murmured.
-Then, controlling his grief with an effort that he had to make all too often, he said, ‘don’t lament.
+Shaking his head, he reached out to Leon.
+‘Don’t lament.
 You gave her a happiness that she’d not have had if she’d stayed in Velmoran.
 I’m glad for that.
 What of Aira?
 Boroden said that the hobyahs tried to catch her when they attacked Velmoran.’

-‘Fortunately Freya and I broke into the palace in time to rescue her.
+‘Fortunately, Freya and I broke into the palace in time to rescue her.
+I’ve taken a new wife to help me care for the lass.
+Aira adores her stepmother, Gretchen, a kindly woman of middling years.
 Aira blossoms like a rose with all her mother’s spirit, jollity and kindness.’

 ‘Then you’re blessed indeed.
 My boys Harfan and Hëkitarka are doing well, as is Isadora.’

 ‘I’m pleased to hear you’re getting on all right with her.’
-Airen remembered Leon’s reluctance when Mazgrim arranged his marriage to the queen’s sister Isadora; a hot-tempered, gawky brownie with black whiskers that grew so thickly that she looked like a wildcat.
+Airen remembered Leon’s reluctance when King Gruagach arranged his marriage to the queen’s sister.
+Isadora was a hot-tempered, gawky brownie with black whiskers that grew so thickly she looked like a wildcat.

 ‘I’m happy for you to have found such a place and hope you’ll return to your family soon.’